 The data validation system checks and monitors the data to avoid mistakes that might lead to wasted effort and delays in getting started.

-How does data validation work?
+How does Data Validation work?

 The data validation system offers a full set of features to help.